Cosmic Ray Air Shower Array

 Really, only 2 triggers are needed in either configuration.
 The array is now being run with only the corner triggers.
 Three is just a better number for reducing the number of random background noise events.

-Triggers Signal Paths
+Trigger Signal Paths

 Now to begin introducing the CAMAC and NIM modules.
 Let's follow what happens to the trigger signals and just how an event is determined to be valid.
 Figure 7 shows some trigger signal cables going into something called a discriminator and the output of this discriminator going into another discriminator.
 We set the threshold on the first discriminator to only allow signals greater than some voltage.
 The greater the threshold voltage, the more energetic particles have to be for them to be considered valid.